Transitional Kitchen Designing

 The Transitional Materials

-Adding the Little Touches
+Adding the little touches

 Transitional kitchens really shine in little touches that play with both the contemporary and modern styles.
-Light wood chairs take guests back into the past, a little extra brushed metal in one corner brings guests back into the contemporary era.
+Light wood chairs take guests back into the past, and a little extra brushed metal in one corner brings guests back into the contemporary era.
 Some millwork near the ceiling provides a softer touch that can be offset with modern light fixtures.
-Exposed wooden rafters might look traditional up close, but from a distance their long clean lines look modern.
+Exposed wooden rafters might look traditional up close, but from a distance, their long clean lines look modern.
 These little touches make every transitional kitchen unique and fascinating.
 The goal is to make a kitchen as visually interesting as possible, while still maintaining a clean and crisp overall feel.